Edward H. Armstrong: Death

-In late December 1937, following many months of failing health Armstrong was admitted into the Riverside Hospital in Jacksonville, FL.
+In late December 1937, following many months of failing health Armstrong was admitted into the Riverside Hospital in Jacksonville, Florida.
 On January 2, 1938, one day before the scheduled inauguration for his fifth term as Mayor, he died at the age of 57 of liver and heart complications following an operation he underwent the previous week.
 On the day of Armstrong's death the editor of the Daytona Beach Sunday News Journal, Herbert Davidson (who considered Armstrong the embodiment of crooked politics), had staff put together an extra edition with the headline "Mayor Armstrong Dead; End Comes at 9:38 A.M."
 The entire front page of this edition was dedicated to Armstrong's legacy.
-On January 5, 1938, a funeral service was held in Daytona Beach, FL for Edward H. Armstrong that was attended by an estimated seven thousand people.
+On January 5, 1938, a funeral service was held in Daytona Beach, Florida for Edward H. Armstrong that was attended by an estimated seven thousand people.